 What is Azilect?

-Azilect (rasagiline) is a monoamine oxidase-B (MAO-B) inhibitor.
-It works by increasing the levels of certain chemicals in the brain.
+Azilect works by increasing the levels of certain chemicals in the brain.

-Before you take Azilect, tell your doctor if you have liver disease.
+Before you take this medicine, tell your doctor if you have liver disease.

 How should I take Azilect?

-Azilect is only part of a complete program of treatment that also includes a diet plan created for you by your doctor or nutrition counselor.
-Do not stop using Azilect suddenly, or you could have unpleasant withdrawal symptoms.
-Ask your doctor how to avoid withdrawal symptoms when you stop using Azilect.
+Azilect may be only part of a complete program of treatment that also includes a special diet.
+Follow the diet plan created for you by your doctor or nutrition counselor.

 Store at room temperature away from moisture and heat.